Zettelkasten-Method/zettelkasten.de/content/posts/2014/09/zettel-note-header-in-nvalt.md

 If you use MultiMarkdown, you can tweak the script a bit.
 Locate where the header is set and replace

     set theHeader to "" & theZettel & "

     "

-With:
+With the following, preserving the blank line:

     set theHeader to "Title:" & theZettel & "

     "

 [min]: /posts/2014/03/baseline-zettelkasten-software-reviews/#the-bare-minimum-of-a-zettel-note